Who We Are

 Serving the public and profession by establishing and ensuring compliance with accreditation standards that facilitate quality outcomes, continuous improvement, innovation and diversity to enhance athletic training education.

 Advancing clinical practice and improving health care outcomes through promotion of excellence in athletic training education.

 Diversity, Equity and Inclusion Within Athletic Training

 The Commission on Accreditation of Athletic Training Education (CAATE) is committed to equitable representation for all, including students, faculty, staff and key stakeholders regardless of nationality, ethnicity, race, religion, age, sex, marital status, socioeconomic status, gender identity and expression, sexual orientation, ability, or veteran status.
 An inclusive environment improves the quality of health care in athletic training community relations and positively affects the health and wellness of our communities.
-Learn more about our committment and recent work.
+Learn more about our commitment and recent work.

 Always partnering with leading groups striving for excellence in health care, the Joint Review Committee on Educational Programs in Athletic Training (JRC-AT) was incorporated in Texas in October 1991.
 The JRC-AT was a Committee on Accreditation under the Commission on Accreditation of Allied Health Educational Programs (CAAHEP); effective June 30, 2006, the JRC-AT became independent from CAAHEP and changed its name to the Commission on Accreditation of Athletic Training Education (CAATE).

 The CAATE is the agency responsible for the accreditation of more than 260 professional (entry-level) Athletic Training programs, 7 Post-Professional Degree Programs and 12 Residencies.